LoicLeger/LoicLeger/README.md

 I'm Loïc LEGER, i'm in progress to be web developer.

 ### Personal side 🙋‍♂️
 I have 27 years old and i'm comming from front of paris.
 I have two two-year-old cats and a young dog.
 I ha ve passion for video's games(#TeamPC) and handball.
 I like trying new practices.
-I like w<atcxh any sport in the tv but i prefer to watch football.
+I like watcxh any sport in the tv but i prefer to watch football.

 ###  Professional side 💻
 I spent 10 years working in the social sector, helping children and young people thrive.
 Now, I’m embarking on a career change to focus on my personal growth and future opportunities.
 My goal is to one day run my own business.
 I have a foundational knowledge of CSS and HTML and am committed to developing my skills further to become a well-rounded full-stack developer.